caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 What then, about $P(D)$?
 This is our prior on the data itself.
 Calculating it requires integrating the probability of generating these particular character data (*e.g.*, nucleotide sequences observed at the tips) across all possible topologies and branch lengths.
 That would be prohibitively computationally expensive to actually do.
 So we won't.

-Instead, we will forego dealing with $P(D)$ at all by approximating the posterior with Markov Chain Monte Carlo (MCMC) sampling[@metropolis1953].
+Instead, we will forego calculating $P(D)$ at all by approximating the posterior with Markov Chain Monte Carlo (MCMC) sampling [@metropolis1953].
 MCMC is a widely used to approximate complex probability distributions that are too complex to calculate analytically.
 MCMC is implemented by proposing a series of hypothesis that are either rejected or accepted based on specially formulated test statistic $R$ and criteria for evaluating this statistic, such that the accepted hypotheses form a sample that is drawn from the distribution of interest.
 In our case, that distribution of interest is the posterior distribution.

 Consider the current hypothesis to be $H$, and the newly proposed hypothesis $H^*$.
 We calculate our test statistic as the ratio of the posterior probability of $H^*$ to the prior probability of $H$: